Heartburn is a symptom often caused by a condition called acid reflux. It is typified by a painful, or burning feeling in the chest.

 - Effective treatments are available

-We know that getting access to the prescription item you need can be time-consuming.
+We know that getting access to the regular prescription item you need can be time-consuming.
 But not any more.
 Our speedy online service enables you to get genuine, reliable medications, delivered straight to your door.

 - One tablet taken daily

-- Provides active treatment of symptoms
+- Provides relief from symptoms

 - Available in 20mg and 40mg doses